-Why would it be necessary to remove the wall at the bottom of Paddock Garden?
+Why will it be necessary to remove the wall at the bottom of Paddock Garden?

-Doing so would allow Paddock Garden and the gallery building to be treated as one open public space.
-It would also permit the new gallery building to be located to the northern edge of the SCACT site, which would be required to protect the roots of the magnificent Horse Chestnut tree on the southern boundary of the site.
+Doing so will allow Paddock Garden and the gallery building to be treated as one open public space.
+It will also permit the new gallery building to be located to the northern edge of the Sherborne Arts Trust site, which is required to protect the roots of the magnificent Horse Chestnut tree on the southern boundary of the site.

-Why would it be necessary to create a new gate in the west wall and vehicle access down that side of the garden?
+Why will it be necessary to create a new gate in the west wall and vehicle access down that side of the garden?